 Starting with small actionable steps is the key to successfully getting kids to clean their rooms.
 But as they show you they can do it, you can start to add more chores.
 You might add washing sheets (for older kids) or taking dirty clothes to the laundry room to the list.
 The organization system you use can also increase in intricacy.
 For example, you might add dividers within your containers for specific items rather than just putting them together.

 As you up the chores, you might also up the reward as well.
 Rather than high fives and "good jobs," you can start to offer them an allowance or an extra hour on the tablet.
-Not only is this for you, but it helps kids learn the value of work.
+This helps kids learn the value of work and empowers them to be responsible for their own success.

 Be Consistent With Rewards and Consequences

-Kids are not going to want to clean their rooms unless they really like cleaning.
-And at first, you are probably going to get a little backlash.
+Most kids aren't going to want to clean their rooms unless they really like cleaning.
+And at first, you're probably going to get a little backlash.
 Be consistent in your rewards and consequences.
 For example:

-- Make sure you are continually inspecting their rooms and offering rewards.
+- Make sure you are consistently inspecting their rooms and offering rewards.

 - Be consistent with consequences.